terwilligers/knowledge-graph-recommender/README.md

 # knowledge-graph-recommender
 Comps replication repository on knowledge graphs for recommendation.
 We implemented the KPRN model described in https://arxiv.org/abs/1811.04540 on subnetworks of the KKBox song dataset, compared it to a Matrix Factorization baseline, and added extensions to the paper's model.
+Our results are described in our paper: kprn_replication.pdf.

 Python version is 3.6.3, and packages can be installed via `./install_requirements`